oceanprotocol/docs/content/concepts/testnets.md

 description: An overview of public test networks that you can test Ocean Protocol applications against.
 ---

-You can test an Ocean Protocol application (such as a marketplace) against the test networks (testnets) described below.
-This page is a brief overview of those testnets.
+This page is a brief overview of available testnets.
 The [tutorials](/tutorials/) cover more details (e.g. how to connect to specific ones).

 ## A Spree Testnet (for Local Development)

-_Formerly called Ocean Protocol Testnet v0.1, it was announced as part of the Plankton milestone._

-By default, [Barge](https://github.com/oceanprotocol/barge) will deploy a local "Spree Testnet" on your machine: a local testnet not connected to any external public testnet.
+By default, [Barge](https://github.com/oceanprotocol/barge) will deploy a local _Spree Testnet_[^1] on your machine: a local testnet not connected to any external public testnet.

 When running a Spree Testnet, you can connect to a node at RPC URL [http://localhost:8545](http://localhost:8545) (called "Localhost 8545" in MetaMask).

 Spree Testnet details can be found in the [Barge README.md file](https://github.com/oceanprotocol/barge#spree-network).
 You can configure the Spree nodes by editing the files in the `barge/networks/spree/` directory.

-> Note: Spree testnets are named after the Spree River, the main river flowing through Berlin, Germany, where many Ocean Protocol developers are located.
+> Spree testnets are named after the Spree River, the main river flowing through Berlin, Germany, where many Ocean Protocol developers are located.

 ## The Nile Testnet

-_Also known as the Nile Beta Network.
-Formerly called the Ocean POA Testnet._

-In the Nile Testnet all nodes are operated by BigchainDB GmbH.
+In the _Nile Testnet_[^2] all nodes are operated by BigchainDB GmbH.

-For developers building on Ocean Protocol, we recommend starting with a [Spree Testnet](#a-spree-testnet-for-local-development).
+> For developers building on Ocean Protocol, we recommend starting with a [Spree Testnet](#a-spree-testnet-for-local-development).

 ### Connect to the Nile Testnet